Rebirth Rice is committed to gradual growth and a durable relationship with its rice growing farmers.

 (our Heirloom Black Rice, available February 2020 - January 2021)

-All our Heirloom Black Rice for 2020 is grown by one family only, khun Boonlert and his two sons (about 40 tonnes of unmilled rice in total).
+For 2020 all our Heirloom Black Rice is grown by one family only, khun Boonlert and his two sons (about 40 tonnes of unmilled rice in total).

 Update February 17, 2020.

-At the moment I am transcribing an interview we had in September.
-In March I'll do an update on this here in this section.
-Meanwhile I start uploading images to the website as well.
+At the moment I am transcribing an interview we had with Boonlert last September about the methods he's been using over the last years; crop rotation, seed saving, transplantation, fertilizing and drainage.
+In May I'll do an update on this here in this section.
+Meanwhile I start uploading images.
+Come and check it out soon!
+Alex

 Our Heirloom Highland Black Glutinous Rice is grown by a Lisu tribe in Mae Hong Son province, at the border with Chiang Mai province.